michen00/MSVC/README.md

 This app detects whether a human speech utterance is colored with negative, neutral, or positive emotional valence.
+Try the app on [Streamlit Cloud](https://bit.ly/MSVC_app).

 To setup the environment: